 Canada's inflation rate tumbles to 2.8 per cent in June even as grocery prices remain high

-Statistics Canada's consumer price index report Tuesday says the deceleration was broad-based, though lower gasoline prices compared with last year led the slowdown.
+The deceleration was broad-based, though lower gasoline prices compared with last year led the slowdown, Statistics Canada said in itsconsumer price index report Tuesday.

 But Canadians continue to pay substantially higher prices for groceries, as prices rose 9.1 per cent year-over-year, slightly faster than in May.